hps/hps.github.io/09-demo.md

   </tr>
 </table>

+<a id="standard-code-sample"></a>

+> Standard Tokenization

+{% highlight html %}
+{% include samples/standard.html %}
+{% endhighlight %}

+<a id="iframes-code-sample"></a>

+> iFrames Tokenization

+{% highlight html %}
+{% include samples/iframes.html %}
+{% endhighlight %}

-To a customer, both examples are the same, but according to PCI-DSS, only `Example B` will help keep you PCI compliant.
+To a customer, both examples are the same, but according to PCI-DSS, only `Example B` will help keep you PCI compliant with as little scope as possible.
 The fields in `Example A` are your typical `input` elements that are hosted on your payment page.
 The fields in `Example B` are also your typical `input` elements, but they are wrapped inside of `iframe` elements that are hosted on Heartland's payment gateway.

 While there are some limitations to using `iframe` elements, our Javascript library has tried to remove most pain points for integrators wishing to embed these fields seamlessly into their existing solutions.